 Details of Part of the Dunhuang Star Map of the Tang Dynasty — British Museum

-What happened after discovered the sealed Library Cave and the extremely valuable relics inside?
+What happened after discovering the sealed Library Cave and the extremely valuable relics inside?

 In 1900, the sealed Library Cave was discovered by Wang Yuanlu, who had been cleaning, fixing, and rebuilding the declined Mogao Caves.